draydeer/deep-validator/readme.md

 validator.validate({a: {b: 3}}); // false
 ```

-The result of validation will be [false], validation cycle will be stopped on first error, and the final list of errors can be retrieved by [getErrors()] method.
+The result of validation will be [false], validation cycle will be stopped on first error, then the final list of errors can be retrieved by [getErrors()] method.

 ```
 validator.getErrors(); // {"a.b": "invalid"}